 Submission and Review

-The Office of Sponsored Programs and Research Administration (OSPRA) reviews proposals for outside funding and submits the proposals to the federal, state or private sponsor.
-When submitting a proposal, you will first work with your departmental grants administrator before it is forwarded to OSPRA.
-Learn more about OSPRA and find resources to assist your proposal development.
+The Sponsored Programs Administration (SPA) reviews proposals for outside funding and submits the proposals to the federal, state or private sponsor.
+When submitting a proposal, you will first work with your departmental grants administrator before it is forwarded to SPA.